spiderlili/gavi_prototype/README.md

 GAVI Prototype by Spiderlily(a.k.a Jing Chun Tan)
 ==============

-GAVI(Generative Audio-Visual Interaction) is an interface based on SoundCipher Library for Processing
+GAVI(Generative Audio-Visual Interaction) is an interface based on SoundCipher Library for Processing with gestural recognition.
+Draw shapes to trigger music.

 Screenshot: